patmood/dodis/README.md

 ## Installation

-Clone this repo and simply run `python dodis.py` to get started.
+1. Clone this repo `git clone https://github.com/patmood/dodis.git`
+2. Simply run `python dodis.py` to get started

-For regular use and fast execution, add the following alias shell:
+3. For regular use and fast execution, add an alias in your shell profile (eg `~/.bashrc' for bash, or `~/.config/fish/config.fish` for fish shell).
+Add the line:

-`dd = python ~/path/to/dodis/dodis.py`
+`alias dd="python ~/path/to/dodis/dodis.py"`

-This allows you to quickly add items from anywhere by running `dd -a Buy some milk`
+This allows you to quickly add items from anywhere by running `dd`

 ## Usage